wpmetabox/docsv2/docs/extensions/mb-blocks.md

 #### `reusable`

-A block may want to disable the ability of being converted into a reusable block.
-By default all blocks can be converted to a reusable block.
+A block may want to disable the ability to be converted into a reusable block.
+By default, all blocks can be converted to reusable blocks.
 If supports reusable is set to `false`, the option to convert the block into a reusable block will not appear.

 ```php
 // Don't allow the block to be converted into a reusable block.